yashburshe/CS4530-Fall-2025/tutorials/week3-socketio.md

 nav_order: 8
 ---

 This tutorial covers the basic concepts of Socket.IO.
-By the end of the tutorial, you'll have an introduction to the concept of sockets for client-server communication, understand in what situations they are useful, and learn how to emit and listen for events for real-time updates.
+By the end of the tutorial, you'll have an introduction to the concept of sockets for client-server communication, understand in which situations they are useful, and learn how to emit and listen for events for real-time updates.

-Contents:
+## Contents:

 - [What is Socket.IO](#what-is-socketio)
   - [How Does It Work?](#how-does-it-work)